All Episodes

 I don't know how long that lasts or whether it lasts forever.

-I mean, but he does have this intangible something that connects with people on a very deep and profound level, where every narrative that they advance that he's crazy corrupt, the Russians, the Russians, the Russians, he's able to transcend it all in every speech in every town hall in every appearance that he's making.
+I mean, but he does have this intangible something that connects with people on a very deep and profound level, where every narrative that they advance that he's crazy, corrupt, the Russians, the Russians, the Russians, he's able to transcend it all in every speech and every town hall and every appearance that he's making.

-Maybe doesn't do as well in the interviews, but that is, you know, when he's in front of the people that like him that elected him for a reason, all the things that I talked about, the successes that nobody will give him credit for, I guess but me and the few others.
+He maybe doesn't do as well in the interviews, but that is, you know, when he's in front of the people that like him, that elected him for a reason, all the things that I talked about, the successes that nobody will give him credit for, I guess, but me and the few others, he's at his best.

 He's on his game.